wilfredbtan/choreographic-public/index.md

 Scrub between formations to experience our super smooth transitions.
 Help your dancers visualize exactly how they can travel without colliding with each other.

+## Group Dancers by Color

+Use colors to visualize how different groups interact.
+Colors help both you and your dancers understand the intricacies of your choreography.

 ## Add Notes to Formations

 We know how crazy we can get with our choreographies.
 But sometimes our dancers need a little help to understand our vision.
 Add personalized notes to each formation so that dancers can view them in context.